ProjectPythia/pythia-foundations/foundations/conda.md

 ## What are Packages?

-A Python package is a collection of modules, which in turn, are essentially Python files that contain published functionality.
+A Python package is a collection of modules, which in turn, are essentially Python scripts that contain published functionality.
 There are Python packages for data input, data analysis, data visualization, etc. Each package offers a unique toolset and may have its own unique syntax rules.

 Package management is useful because you may want to update a package for one of your projects, but keep it at the same version in other projects to ensure that they continue to run as expected.

 ## Installing Conda

 We recommend you install Miniconda.
-You can do that by following the [instructions for you machine](https://docs.conda.io/en/latest/miniconda.html).
+You can do that by following the [instructions for you machine](https://docs.conda.io/en/latest/miniconda.html.

 Miniconda only comes with the `conda` package management system; it is a pared-down version of the full Anaconda Python distribution.